sattarab/image-quality-tools/README.txt

 "image2 - Orig.jpg"
 "image2 - 1Copy.jpg"

+The number or substring prefixed with substring "Copy" in image name should be added to threshold.data

 Notice: see how the number before the Copy substring in the name changes but there would be only one original image